stevenrskelton/stevenrskelton.github.io/_posts/2023-12-04-many-forms-of-concurrency-parallelism.md

 > parallelism, but these hardware instructions have specific applications and not a general application

 Concurrency is a separate but related concept: it is the ability to break up work into separate tasks.
 Parallelism requires concurrency, but concurrency doesn't require parallelism.
-An example of concurrency without parallelism in the real world is starting 2 books at a time, but being physically unable to read both books at the same time.
-In the realm of computers, a stream can have concurrency without parallelism.
-Elements of the stream can come from multiple sources however the stream will always have only 1 head element at a time.
+Concurrency is managed by the OS as a `Thread`, but it can also be managed internally within application code.
+But only OS threads can be executed in parallel by the OS, as threads are how the OS sends code for executing by the CPU.
+Any concurrency internal to the application can't be executed in parallel unless it is also being partitioned into separate OS threads.

+{%
+include figure image_path="/assets/images/2023/12/input_stream.svg"
+alt="Stream Producers"
+caption="Concurrent producers merge into a serialized stream"
+%}

+Elements of the stream can come from multiple sources, threads running concurrently and in parallel.
+A stream will present data being produced concurrently as a more convenient serial representation, since the stream will only ever have 1 head element at a time, with the rest queued until ready to be acted on.

+{%
+include figure image_path="/assets/images/2023/12/output_stream.svg"
+alt="Stream Producers"
+caption="Concurrent producers merge into a serialized stream"
+%}

+Elements of a stream can then be processed concurrently and in parallel by consumers working in separate threads.

 ## Pitfalls of Parallelism